Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-We collected a dataset of \nproblems\ problems from Productive Failure research.
-These problems are unique because each has multiple possible suboptimal solutions (and a unique optimal one) and requires multiple interactions from students to explore their solution space.
-As such, they are high-quality testing problems to evaluate the pedagogical skills of a tutoring system.
+We compiled a dataset of \nproblems\ PF problems.
+These problems are open-ended, ill-structured, and engaging.
+They feature multiple suboptimal solutions (and a single optimal one) and require multiple interactions from students to explore their solution space.
+These serve as high-quality testing problems for evaluating a tutoring system’s pedagogical skills.
+Our algorithm is tested on two 9th-grade math problems (successfully solved by 62\% of our students in the field test).
+The first problem, \texttt{Consistency}, is adapted from~\citet{consistency_pb} and is a well-studied \textit{invention problem} where students devise a consistency measure (typically variance) to compare football players' performance.

-We test our system on two problems from our dataset.
-Both are suitable for 9th-grade students.
-The problem \texttt{Consistency} is adapted from~\citet{consistency_pb} and is one of the most studied PF problems in the literature.
-This problem is an open-ended \textit{invention problem} which asks students to create a measure of consistency (canonically measured by the variance) to determine the most consistent football player among three based on the number of goals they scored over the past years.
 An effective PF tutor for this problem would help the students construct as many ways to measure consistency as possible.
-The second problem, entitled \texttt{Country}, is an open-ended problem taken from~\citet{coutry_pb} which asks students to find a way to fairly distribute voting seats for the different states of a country based on their population.
-For this problem, a good PF tutor would help the student without giving away any of the crucial reasoning steps necessary to solve this problem, such as using proportionality.
-The exact problem statements, their corrections, and the dataset specification are provided in Appendices \ref{sec:appendixdataset} and \ref{sec:appendixtestproblems}.
+The second problem, entitled \texttt{Country}, is an open-ended problem taken from~\citet{coutry_pb} requiring students to fairly allocate voting seats across states based on their population.
+On this problem, an effective PF tutor would guide reasoning without explicitly providing key steps like the idea of using proportionality.
+The exact problem statements, solutions, and the dataset specifications, intended use, and license are provided in Appendices \ref{sec:appendixdataset} and \ref{sec:appendixtestproblems}.